Kmohamedalie/Cat_and_Dog_Image_Recognition/README.md

 # Cat_and_Dog_Image_Recognition
-Applying deep learning techniques to recognise images of cats and dogs.
+Applying Deep learning(CNN) to recognise images of cats and dogs.

 libraries:
 Keras:  https://keras.io/about/ <br>